 BRRRR can be a great investment opportunity as it can enable you to invest without using a lot of cash (or maybe none at all!).

 If the numbers add up, you can get into BRRRR investing with very little money out of your own pocket.
-This makes it easier to finance projects through quick, hard money loans.
+This makes it easier to finance projects through quick, private money loans.
 It goes without saying, the less money you put down initially, the more you’ll make on your investment in the long run.

 Enables You to Quickly Build and Then Cash Out Equity

 BRRRR real estate investing allows you to build equity by quickly increasing the value of the property, beyond the amount you spend on renovations.

 While the fix and flip method lets you pocket this increase in the property value once you sell it, you can also access some or all of this increase in value using the BRRRR method.

 Once you get to the refinance part of the process, you can use a cash out refinance loan, borrowing against the increased value of the property, then cashing out the difference in value between the new and the old loan.
 You can then put this cash towards the repeat part of the process and start on your next BRRRR project.

 An advantage BRRRR has over fix and flip is that it provides a steady source of income.
 After you’ve rehabbed and begun renting out a property, you’ll have a continuous stream of income entering your account on a monthly basis.

 Of course, the risk here is whether you’re able to secure occupants or not.
 However, with rental demand at an all-time high, your BRRRR property’s occupancy rate is a calculated risk you could take.

 Now, we’re going to look at the reasons in favor of fix and flip.